 No, the Claims Period is now closed.

-Q16.
-I received compensation for Level 1, but would like to change my narrative for a higher level of compensation, can I do this?
+I received compensation for Level 1 but would like to change my level selection for a higher level of compensation, can I do this?

 No, if you have submitted a Claim or already received compensation, it is not possible to change or reopen your Claim.